Graylog2/documentation/pages/ideas_explained.rst

 The probably most successful log management software, Splunk, has the most advanced architecture on the market **because it was built for log management from the beginning**.
 Software that stores and analyzes log data must have a very specific architecture to do it efficiently.
-It is more than just a database or a full text search engine because it has to deal with both text data and metric data on a time axis.
+It is more than just a database or a full text search engine because it has to deal with both text data and metrics data on a time axis.
 Searches are always bound to a timeframe (relative or absolute) and only going back into the past because future log data has not been written yet. **A general purpose database or full text search engine that could also store and index the private messages of your online platform for search will never be able to effectively manage your log data.**
 Adding a specialized frontend on top of it makes it look like it could do the job in a good way but is basically just putting lipstick on the wrong stack.

-A log management system has to be constructed of several services that take care of processing, indexing and data access.
-The most important reason is that you need to scale parts of it horizontally with your changing use cases and usually the different parts of the system require different hardware.
-All services must be tightly integrated to allow efficient management and configuration of the system in a whole.
+A log management system has to be constructed of several services that take care of processing, indexing, and data access.
+The most important reason is that you need to scale parts of it horizontally with your changing use cases and usually the different parts of the system have different hardware requirements.
+All services must be tightly integrated to allow efficient management and configuration of the system as a whole.
 A data ingestion or forwarder tool is hard to tedious to manage if the configuration **has** to be stored on the client machines and is not possible via for example REST APIs controlled by a simple interface.
-A system adminstrator must be able to log into the web interface of a log management product and select log files of a remote host (that has a forwarder running) for ingestion into the tool.
+A system adminstrator needs to be able to log into the web interface of a log management product and select log files of a remote host (that has a forwarder running) for ingestion into the tool.